-What a legal tech software company has learned about choosing software.
+What a legal tech software company has learned about how they choose software solutions

 - Just say “no” to feature creep.

 - Don’t let the perfect be the enemy of the good.

 - Trust but verify.

 - Take a sip before a gulp.